 If you're still using a traditional phone system, you might be wondering how VoIP really compares.
 The truth is, the two work very differently and for most modern businesses, VoIP offers a clear advantage.

 Traditional landlines rely on physical phone lines and older infrastructure.
-They tend to be rigid, costly to scale, and require on-site hardware and maintenance.
+They tend to be rigid, costly to scale, use a lot of energy, and require on-site hardware and maintenance.
 In contrast, VoIP uses the internet, making it far more flexible, affordable, and packed with useful features.

 Here’s a side-by-side comparison to help you see the differences: